zepcp/gdg-devfest-19/README.md

 Setting It Up
 ----------
-Handle the below requirements and define your `settings.py`
+Handle the below requirements and define your `settings`

     CREATE DATABASE <database>
     pip install -r requirements.txt

 Running It
 ----------
-Launch the API and the chat bot
+Launch the API and the Zomic chat Bot

     python -m run_flask
-    python -m bots.chat
+    python -m bots.zomicbot